-405 DIVERSITY AND EQUAL OPPORTUNITY

-405-1 DIVERSITY OF GOVERNANCE BODIES AND EMPLOYEES Employee Gender Diversity Percentage of women in our workforce (All employees) 30% Percentage of women employees (US) 29% Percentage of women employees (Canada) 30% Percentage of women employees (Caribbean) 31% Employee Visible Minority1 and Underrepresented2 Identification Percentage of employees that identify as visible minorities (US) 42% Percentage of employees that identify as visible minorities (Canada) 8% Percentage of employees that identify as underrepresented (US) 7%2 Percentage of employees that identify as underrepresented (Canada) 5% Leader 3 Gender Diversity Percentage of women leaders in the workforce (All employees) 31% Percentage of women leaders (US) 26% Percentage of women leaders (Canada) 35% Percentage of women leaders (Caribbean) 53% Leader Visible Minority1 and Underrepresented2 Identification Percentage of leaders in the workforce that identify as visible minorities (US) 31% Percentage of leaders in the workforce that identify as visible minorities (Canada) 7% Percentage of leaders in the workforce that identify as underrepresented (US) 7%2 Percentage of leaders in the workforce that identify as underrepresented (Canada) 3% Senior Leaders 4 Percentage of women on Emera's senior leadership team 36% Employee Hiring - Gender Diversity Percentage of all hires who were women (All employees) 32% Percentage of all hires who were women (US) 29% Percentage of all hires who were women (Canada) 38% Percentage of all hires who were women (Caribbean) 37%
+Disclosure/Code Disclosure Response 405 DIVERSITY AND EQUAL OPPORTUNITY 405-1 Diversity of governance bodies and employees Employee Gender Diversity Percentage of women in our workforce (All employees) 29% Percentage of women employees (US) 29% Percentage of women employees (Canada) 30% Percentage of women employees (Caribbean) 30% Employee Visible Minority 1 and Underrepresented 2 Identification Percentage of employees that identify as visible minorities (US) 43% Percentage of employees that identify as visible minorities (Canada) 9% Percentage of employees that identify as underrepresented (US) 7% Percentage of employees that identify as underrepresented (Canada) 5% Leader 3 Gender Diversity Percentage of women leaders in the workforce (All employees) 31% Percentage of women leaders (US) 25% Percentage of women leaders (Canada) 36% Percentage of women leaders (Caribbean) 49% Leader Visible Minority' and Underrepresented 2 Identification Percentage of leaders in the workforce that identify as visible minorities (US) 31% Percentage of leaders in the workforce that identify as visible minorities (Canada) 7% Percentage of leaders in the workforce that identify as underrepresented (US) 7% Percentage of leaders in the workforce that identify as underrepresented (Canada) 3% Senior Leaders 4 Percentage of women on Emera's senior leadership team 37% Employee Hiring - Gender Diversity Percentage of all hires who were women (All employees) 27% Percentage of all hires who were women (US) 25% Percentage of all hires who were women (Canada) 31%

-Disclosure/Code

-Disclosure Response Employee Promotions - Gender Diversity 5 Percentage of women promoted in our workforce (All employees) 36% Percentage of women promoted (US) 32% Percentage of women promoted (Canada) 44% Percentage of women promoted (Caribbean) 33% Employee Hiring - Visible Minority1 and Underrepresented2 Identification Percentage of employees hired that identify as visible minorities (US) 46% Percentage of employees hired that identify as visible minorities (Canada) 14% Percentage of employees hired that identify as underrepresented (US) 9% Percentage of employees hired that identify as underrepresented (Canada) 6% Employee Promotions 5 - Visible Minority 1 and Underrepresented 2 Identification Percentage of employees promoted that identify as visible minorities (US) 46% Percentage of employees promoted that identify as visible minorities (Canada) 11% Percentage of employees promoted that identify as underrepresented (US) 3% Percentage of employees promoted that identify as underrepresented (Canada) 8% Emera Inc. Board Gender Diversity 6 Percentage of the Emera Board that identify as female 45% (including the chair) Emera Inc. Board Diversity 7 Percentage of the Emera Board that identify as diverse 18%
+Disclosure/Code Disclosure Response 405 DIVERSITY AND EQUAL OPPORTUNITY (CONTINUED) Percentage of all hires who were women (Caribbean) 29% Employee Promotions - Gender Diversity Percentage of women promoted in our workforce (All employees) 40% Percentage of women promoted (US) 33% Percentage of women promoted (Canada) 51% Percentage of women promoted (Caribbean) 33% Employee Hiring - Visible Minority 1 and Underrepresented 2 Identification Percentage of employees hired that identify as visible minorities (US) 47% Percentage of employees hired that identify as visible minorities (Canada) 17% Percentage of employees hired that identify as underrepresented (US) 9% Percentage of employees hired that identify as underrepresented (Canada) 8% Employee Promotions - Visible Minority 1 and Underrepresented 2 Identification Percentage of employees promoted that identify as visible minorities (US) 49% Percentage of employees promoted that identify as visible minorities (Canada) 14% Percentage of employees promoted that identify as underrepresented (US) 5% Percentage of employees promoted that identify as underrepresented (Canada) 7% Emera Inc. Board Gender Diversity5 Percentage of Emera Board Directors that are female 42% Emera Inc. Board Diversity 6 Percentage of the Emera Board that identify as diverse 17%